 You may be able to ask over the phone; however, you should also verify the emergency locksmith by asking for identification.
 This includes the locksmith ID and the locksmith license number.
 Another way to verify a locksmith company is by going on their website and check out their Google rating, reviews, or testimonials.
 A reliable locksmith will also ask you for your identification to verify that it is either your vehicle, home, or business instead of just proceeding to unlock and allow you inside.
 A legitimate, trustworthy locksmith should also have a marked vehicle with their business name logo.

 Locksmith scammers, especially call centers, use the bait-and-switch technique to customers by promoting extremely low service prices, then gouging them after the “locksmith” arrives by claiming the job is more complex.
 A legitimate locksmith service may often provide a service for about $60, based on an average service; however, this can easily be verified by calling and asking them for an estimate.
 The estimates should always be free and you can ask them for one before any service, including an emergency locksmith service.
 You can also inquire about any additional charges for mileage or if there is a service call minimum for an emergency locksmith service to ensure you have all of the information at hand.

-With Ajax Locksmith, you can count on reputable, effective and efficient service at all times.
-Whether you require emergency locksmith services, cutting and duplication, residential and commercial safe services or lock changes and installations, our experienced locksmiths have your back.
+With Ajax Locksmith, you can count on reputable, effective and efficient service at all times in whitby, Pickering, etc. Whether you require emergency locksmith services, cutting and duplication, residential and commercial safe services or lock changes and installations, our experienced locksmiths have your back.
 Contact us for a free estimate or for emergency services!